Do guns and drinks mix at home? Court hearing man’s case

 COLUMBUS, Ohio (AP) — Having a few too many at home shouldn’t make handling one’s own firearm illegal, according to an Ohio man challenging his arrest on a charge of possessing a weapon while intoxicated.

-The Ohio Supreme Court plans to hear arguments in his case Tuesday, with a decision not expected for several weeks.
+The Ohio Supreme Court heard arguments in his case Tuesday, with a decision not expected for several weeks.

 Attorneys for defendant Fred Weber say the 2018 arrest was unconstitutional because he was in his own home and the weapon was unloaded.
 Weber was arrested in southwestern Ohio by sheriff’s deputies after Weber’s wife placed a 4 a.m.
 911 call saying her husband had a gun and was drunk.